Achievable logoAchievable logo

 Tenancy by entirety & community property accounts

-You may encounter a test question referring to tenancy by entirety (TBE) and/or community property (CP) accounts, which are similar to joint WROS accounts.
-However, only married couples may open them, while two or more adults of any relation can open a WROS account.
-TBE and CP accounts are generally utilized for jointly held property (e.g., real estate) between married couples.
+You may see a test question about tenancy by entirety (TBE) and/or community property (CP) accounts.
+These are similar to joint WROS accounts, but only married couples may open them.
+In contrast, a WROS account can be opened by two or more adults of any relationship.

-There are many legal and tax-related implications for community property accounts, but you won’t likely be tested on those topics.
-Additionally, roughly half of US states recognize these accounts, so you may live where they don’t exist.
+There are many legal and tax implications for community property accounts, but you’re unlikely to be tested on those details.
+Also, only about half of U.S. states recognize these accounts, so you may live in a state where they don’t exist.

 Key points